angadhn/MySite/_notes/BEAM video summary.md

 ---
-title: Some notes on BEAM from NASA video
+title: Some notes on BEAM
 created: 22/12/2024
 published: 2024-12-31
 tags: